Last updated: 9/1/2023

 What caused gold prices to spike in the 1970s?

-Gold’s value skyrocketed in the 1970s after the United States ditched the Gold Standard and switched to the unbacked by gold US dollar as “fiat” money.
+Gold’s value skyrocketed in the 1970s after the United States ditched the Gold Standard and switched to “fiat” money — currency that is no longer backed by gold.

 In 1970, the price of gold was $38.90 an ounce, but as soon as we left the Gold Standard, people turned to gold in anticipation of the possibility of an inflation crisis, and that proved to be a wise decision.
 By the end of 1974, the price of gold hit $183.77 an ounce, showing over 450% growth in just four years.